 Design and technology

-Phonics is taught through the Read Write Inc programme.
+*Phonics is taught through the DfE validated systemic synthetic phonics programme: Read Write Inc.

-All staff rigorously and consistently follow the school’s Policy for Behaviour which can be found on the Policies page of this website.
+All staff rigorously and consistently follow the school’s Policy for Behaviour which can be found by clicking here.

 For Guidance on ‘Prevent Duty’ concerning extremism, please see the ‘Safeguarding’ Policy which can be found on the Policies page of this website.
 For additional information see the Keeping Children Safe in Education document: